Roger Welsch

-Roger Lee Welsch (November 6, 1936 – September 30, 2022) was an American news reporter who was a senior correspondent on the CBS News Sunday Morning program, and was featured in a segment called "Postcards from Nebraska."
-An author, humorist and folklorist, Welsch was born in Lincoln, Nebraska, the only son of Christian Welsch, who worked in a Goodyear tire factory and Bertha (Flach) Welsch, a homemaker.
-He lived outside of Dannebrog, Nebraska.
+Roger Lee Welsch (November 6, 1936 – September 30, 2022) was an American author, humorist, folklorist, and news correspondent best known for his work on CBS News Sunday Morning.
+Born in Lincoln, Nebraska, Welsch was the only child of Christian Welsch and Bertha (Flach) Welsch.
+He later settled outside Dannebrog, Nebraska.

-Welsch earned a bachelor's degree in 1958 and a master's degree in 1960, both in German and both at the University of Nebraska.
-He also studied folklore at the University of Colorado and Indiana University.
+Welsch earned both his bachelor’s degree (1958) and master’s degree (1960) in German from the University of Nebraska and pursued further studies in folklore at the University of Colorado and Indiana University.
+His academic career included teaching English and Anthropology at Nebraska Wesleyan University, Dana College, and the University of Nebraska.